Elphel/x353/README.md

-x393
+x353
 =====

-FPGA code for Elphel NC353 camera, updated to work with [VDT plugin](https://github.com/Elphel/vdt-plugin)
+FPGA code for the current Elphel NC353 camera (and other products such as Eyesis4pi based on the same 10353E system board ), updated to work with [VDT plugin](https://github.com/Elphel/vdt-plugin)

 This repository is created as a reference for simulation of image acquisition, processing and compression in the new NC393 camera that includes functionality of the previous one, so the same input image (on one of